l7mp/stunner/README.md

 Kubernetes, this is very [simple](https://kubernetes.io/docs/concepts/services-networking/network-policies) to do with a `NetworkPolicy`.
-For instance, in our [Kurento demo](#demo), STUNner is deployed into the `default` namespace and all STUNner pods are labeled as `app: stunner`, and the media server runs in the same namaspace using the label `app: webrtc-server`.
+For instance, in our [Kurento demo](#demo), STUNner is deployed into the `default` namespace and all STUNner pods are labeled as `app=stunner`, and the media server runs in the same namaspace using the label `app=kms`.
 In addition, WebRTC endpoints on the Kurento server are assigned from the UDP port range [10000:20000].
-Then, the below `NetworkPolicy` ensures that access from any STUNner pod to the media server is allowed over any UDP port between 10000 and 20000, and any other network access is denied.
+Then, the below `NetworkPolicy` ensures that all access from any STUNner pod to any media server pod is allowed over any UDP port between 10000 and 20000, and all other network access is denied.

 ```yaml
 apiVersion: networking.k8s.io/v1